MaartenRischen/ThaiFlashcardsApp/REBUILD.md

 # Rebuild Trigger

-This file exists solely to trigger a rebuild of the Vercel deployment.
+This file exists solely to trigger a rebuild of the Railway deployment.

+Last rebuild: 2025-08-30 04:45 UTC - Added fix-mnemonics API endpoint

 Last update: March 26, 2025